skalurkar/Musuem-of-Candy/README.md

-# Musuem-of-Candy
-A responsive Museum of Candy landing page built with HTML, CSS, and Bootstrap 4, demonstrating modern front-end design and responsive web development.

 # Museum of Candy

 A responsive and visually appealing landing page built using **HTML5**, **CSS3**, and **Bootstrap 4**.
 This project demonstrates responsive web design, Bootstrap's grid system, flexbox utilities, and modern UI design principles.